Write what you know is good advice, if you do it correctly.

 - Genre.
 Write the genre you read because you know it best — plot twists, pacing, action.
 If you read it, you should know what the readers want.

 - Setting.
 You can make up a setting, but having details of real places can make them come alive, both to those who already live there and those who want to visit.
 Accuracy helps, but knowledge of setting doesn’t have to be perfect.
-Remember, Robert Louis Stevenson set The Strange Case of Dr Jekyll and Mr Hyde in London to help sales, but the street he described were in Edinburgh because it made the story better.
+Remember, Robert Louis Stevenson set The Strange Case of Dr Jekyll and Mr Hyde in London to help sales, but the streets he described were in Edinburgh because it made the story better.
 Use your knowledge of a setting that makes the story work.

 - Characters.
 Characters can be based on people you know.
 Their traits and idiosyncrasies can make you characters appear more real.